32 Years Ago: Dio’s ‘Holy Diver’ Released

-By May of 1983, the man baptized Ronald James Padavona had already accumulated an incomparable musical CV including passages through numerous obscure ‘60s Doo Wop groups, ‘70s blues-rockers Elf, castle-metal kings Rainbow, and heavy metal originators Black Sabbath; but now, finally, at the ripe age of 41, Ronnie James Dio was finally ready for his close-up with his debut, Holy Diver.
+By May 25, 1983, the man baptized Ronald James Padavona had already accumulated an incomparable musical CV including passages through numerous obscure ‘60s doo-wop groups, ‘70s blues-rockers Elf, castle-metal kings Rainbow, and heavy metal originators Black Sabbath.
+But now, finally, at the ripe age of 41, Ronnie James Dio was finally ready for his close-up with his debut, Holy Diver.

 Just as soon as the singer’s quarrelsome departure from Sabbath became official, Ronnie was free at last to shape his own career path, confident in the knowledge that, after years of playing second fiddle to domineering guitar legends like Tony Iommi and Ritchie Blackmore, his own name commanded more than respect to stand up on its own and carry his new endeavor: named simply, Dio.

 And so, taking everything he’d learned over the years about complex band politics and scouting for talented musicians from across the globe, RJD efficiently recruited seasoned Scottish-born bassist Jimmy Bain (Rainbow, Wild Horses) and relative unknown Irish guitar prodigy Vivian Campbell (Sweet Savage) to join him and fellow American-bred, Sabbath exile Vinnie Appice to craft the celebrated songs that would comprise Holy Diver.